SING FOR EARTH DAY

 • Contact

-Our aims and vision for Sing For Earth series and event:
+Our aims and vision

 -To help resource individuals and communities to practice cultivating joyful,

-embodied resilience for co liberation change making.
+embodied resilience for regenerative change making.

 "Perhaps we have been speaking the wrong language, seeking a change of mind when really what we need is a change of heart."